Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 5. Offer details: Once a decision has been made to extend an offer to a candidate, this section will contain details about compensation package and start date with relevant documentation if needed.

-6. Onboarding status: Once a new hire accepts an offer of employment, their onboarding status can be tracked through this tool until they are fully onboarded into the organization.
+6. Onboarding status: Once a new hire accepts an offer of employment, their onboarding status can be tracked through this tool until they are fully onboarded into the organisation.

 A hiring tracker helps employers effectively manage their recruitment processes while providing visibility into areas that need improvement to ensure successful hires.